quarter-on-causality/quarter-on-causality.github.io/_pages/home_practice.md

             <b>Biography <span style="font-weight:normal">(click to expand/collapse)</span></b>
           </div>
           <div id="rs-bio" class="panel-collapse collapse in"><div class="panel-body">
             <p class="speaker-bio">Ricardo Silva is a Professor at the Department of Statistical Science and Adjunct Faculty of the Gatsby Computational Neuroscience Unit.
-Prior to that, Ricardo got his PhD from the newly formed Machine Learning Department at Carnegie Mellon University in 2005.
-Ricardo also spent two years at the Gatsby Computational Neuroscience Unit as a Senior Research Fellow, and one year as a postdoctoral researcher at the Statistical Laboratory in Cambridge.
+Before that, Ricardo got his Ph.D. from the newly formed Machine Learning Department at Carnegie Mellon University in 2005.
+Ricardo also spent two years at the Gatsby Computational Neuroscience Unit as a Senior Research Fellow and one year as a postdoctoral researcher at the Statistical Laboratory in Cambridge.
 His research interests include machine learning, causality, graphical models, Bayesian inference, and relational inference.</p>
           </div></div>
         </div>
       </div>